The Lonnie Shields Band

 Jesse was also fortunate enough to meet and share the stage with David Bromberg, Al Chez (former trumpet player for the Late Show With David Letterman) Herb Smith (guitarist for Patti LaBelle), Slam Allen, Leroy Hawks and Lonnie Shields to name a few.

-Most recently, Jesse received admission to Berklee College of Music in Boston, MA and plans to put his education on hold to join the Lonnie Shields Band as lead/rhythm guitarist, musical director, and band manager.
-Jesse will continue to perform extensively with The Lonnie Shields Band and Jesse’s own band while also working on a new CD with Lonnie.
+Jesse put his plans to attend Berklee College of Music in Boston, MA on hold to join the Lonnie Shields Band as lead/rhythm guitarist, musical director, and band manager.

-Jesse’s natural ability and love of performing on stage, his impressive work ethic, his humble demeanor, and his innate unbounded talent is sure to take him anywhere he wants to go.
+Jesse’s natural ability and love of performing on stage, his impressive work ethic, his humble demeanour, and his innate unbounded talent is sure to take him anywhere he wants to go.